louvrmat000/Portfolio/Trifold.md

 2,968,500,000,000 - 1,080,000,000X = 0 ; 2,968,500,000,000 = 1,080,000,000X ; 2,968,500,000,000 / 1,080,000,000 = X ; 2748.6 = X

-All of these trees will be gone in 2,748 years or most likely half of that as our population will have higher demands, and all these trees are not beatifull healthy adult trees.
+All of these trees will be gone in 2,748 years or most likely half of that as our population will have higher wood demands, and all these trees are not beatifull healthy adult trees.

-### RESULTING in 1374 years of trees left, it is only 20 generations ahead! ###
+### RESULTING in 1,374 years of trees left, it is only 20 generations ahead! ###